-- Less than \$1, you do not have to pay it. - \$1 or more, but less than \$2,500, you can pay the amount owed with your return.
-Make your check or money order payable to the United States Treasury and write your EIN, Form 944, and 2011 on the check or money order.
-Complete Form 944-V, Payment Voucher, and enclose it with your return. - \$2,500 or more, you must deposit your tax.
+Less than \$1, you do not have to pay it.

+• \$1 or more, but less than \$2,500, you can pay the amount owed with your return.
+Make your check or money order payable to the United States Treasury and write your EIN, Form 944-SS, and 2011 on the check or money order.
+Complete Form 944-V(SS), Payment Voucher, and enclose it with your return.

+\$2,500 or more, you must deposit your tax.
 See Must You Deposit Your Taxes, earlier.

-You may pay the amount shown on line 11 using EFTPS, a credit or debit card, or electronic funds withdrawal (EFW).
-Do not use a credit or debit card or EFW to pay taxes that were required to be deposited.
-For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.
+You may pay the amount shown on line 11 using EFTPS or a credit or debit card.
+Do not use a credit or debit card to pay taxes that were required to be deposited.
+For more information, visit the IRS website at www.irs.gov/e-pay.

-If you pay by EFTPS or credit or debit card, file your return using the "Without a payment" address under Where Should You File, earlier.
-Do not file Form 944-V.
+If you pay by EFTPS or credit or debit card, file your return using the "Form 944-SS without payment" address under Where Should You File.
+Do not file Form 944-V(SS).

-If you are required to make deposits and, instead, pay the taxes with Form 944, you may be subject to a penalty.
+If you are required to make deposits and, instead, pay the taxes with Form 944-SS, you may be subject CAUTION to a penalty.